sabry134/Checker-Workshop/Checker_Workshop.md

 # Getting started

 * Clone this repository: `git@github.com:sabry134/Checker-Workshop.git`
-* Run the command `Make init`.
+* Run the command `make init`.
 It will install automatically all the necessary packages.
 * This is where you will write your script.
 The necessary code has already been added into the "checker" file, that has also been created.